Fortis Garage Dallas, Texas

 - Parking Structure

-The proposed Fortis St. Paul Garage is an 11.5-level, 500-car garage in downtown Dallas to support additional parking at Harwood Center, a high-rise office complex.
-The garage will also provide additional weekend parking for an adjacent church.
+Fortis St. Paul Garage is an 11.5-level, 500-car garage in downtown Dallas to support additional parking at Harwood Center, a high-rise office complex.
+The garage also provides additional weekend parking for an adjacent church.
 This tight, urban site required the garage to have a very efficient floorplate in order to maximize its capacity.